slotThe/slotThe.github.io/posts/atreus-review.md

 but to—you know—learn how to spell that word.
 Still,
-I can imagine at least one or two use-cases where something like this could be useful, so I figured it might be nice to make people aware of this features' existence.
+I can imagine at least one or two use-cases where something like this could be useful, so I figured it might be nice to make people aware of this feature's existence.

 In addition—as I've found out on three separate occasions so far—using the words "auto-correct, but in firmware" makes people stare in utter disbelief and/or disgust at your keyboard.